1/3 Ounce of Flax Seed Oil to Tbsp Conversion

 FAQs on flax seed oil volume to weight conversion

-1/3 ounces of flax seed oil equals how many US tablespoons?
+1/3 ounce of flax seed oil equals how many US tablespoons?

-How much is 0.71 US tablespoons of flax seed oil in ounces?
+How much is 0.71 US tablespoon of flax seed oil in ounces?

 Weight to Volume Conversions - Cooking Ingredients